jalwn/easy-as-pi/.github/ISSUE_TEMPLATE/question-template.md

 You may ask your question after the line break.
 Please make sure:

-- [ ] You have checked previous questions to see if this has been answered before
+- [x] You have checked previous questions to see if this has been answered before
+- [x] Your title appropriately describes the question

 ---